 Formation & History

-PTI was created on 1 January 2015 under Mexico's 2013 energy reform (Ley de Petróleos Mexicanos), which dissolved the old subsidiary structure and consolidated downstream operations into a single entity.
+PTI was created on 1 November 2015 under Mexico's 2013 energy reform (Ley de Petróleos Mexicanos, published Aug 11, 2014; in force Oct 7, 2014), which dissolved the old subsidiary structure and consolidated downstream operations into a single entity.
+The Board of Directors approved the creation agreement on March 27, 2015; it was published in the DOF on April 28, 2015; and the Declaratoria de entrada en vigor was published October 6, 2015, making PTI effective November 1, 2015.
 It absorbed the assets and personnel of three predecessor companies:

 - Pemex Refinación — operated the national refinery network